tommurphy73/API/README.md

 ##2.0 Authentication API
 ========================

 The Trustev API is secured using Token Authentication.
 Where an API method requires authentication, a valid token must be provided.
+Any API method that requires authentication is clearly marked.

 Details of how to retrieve a token are below.
 Your Username, Password and Application Secret are all available on the Trustev Developer Portal.